 He's a trash collector.

-And uh you know, some kids insult him by calling him Jingle Smells.
+And, you know, some kids insult him by calling him Jingle Smells.

-He's wearing a Santa hat, and he takes that moniker on as sort of again, sort of a Robin Hood Santa story.
+He's wearing a Santa hat, and he takes that moniker on as sort of, again, sort of a Robin Hood Santa story.

-It's a very sweet story, it's got great messages.
+It's got great messages.

-Faith message messages in there as well.
+Faith messages in there as well.

-And again, uh I just went to the Rumble website, it's uh right there on the homepage.
+And again, I just went to the Rumble website.

-Oh, great what do people need to do.
+What do people need to do?

-Yeah, just go to you can go to Jinglesmells.movie if you're that's the domain dot movie if you're not used to going directly to Rumble.
+That's the domain, .movie, if you're not used to going directly to Rumble.

-Or if you're going directly to Rumble, just type in Jingle Smells or Jingle Smells or um Rumble.com slash Jingle Smells.
+Or if you're going directly to Rumble, just type in Jingle Smells or Jingle Smells or Rumble.com slash Jingle Smells.

-It's available to to purchase.
+It's available to purchase.

 And again, if you buy it, you'll be able to watch it as many times as you want.